Theatre & Film Major

 See this page about Integrative Learning Component.
 Three courses:

-As part of the GEP, all majors in Theatre & Film will select three courses total from at least two of the following categories:
+Select three (3) courses total from at least two (2) of the following categories:

 • ART: Art Studio Course